 How To Deal With Uninsured And Underinsured Accident Claims

 One of the most frequently overlooked aspects of car accident litigation is the availability of coverage.
 However in many ways, it is perhaps the most important factor.
 Even if your injuries are clear and the other driver’s fault is beyond question, if that driver has no insurance or not enough insurance to cover your losses, you may have difficulty getting fair compensation.
-Many drivers in Tennessee purchase uninsured (UM) and underinsured (UIM) motorist coverage to protect themselves from this type of situation.
+Many drivers in Tennessee purchase uninsured (UM) and underinsured (UIM) motorist coverage to protect themselves if they are involved in a car or pedestrian accident.
 However collecting these benefits is often not a simple task.

 Fortunately, our attorneys at the Kennedy Law Firm, PLLC can work with your insurance company to get you the UM/UIM benefits you deserve.
 Our reputation throughout the Clarksville area as aggressive and effective litigators allows us to facilitate favorable settlements and gain favorable awards for our clients through arbitration and, if necessary, litigation.